Sorry, you need to enable JavaScript to visit this website.

 Grant application submissions will need to demonstrate:

-- Alignment to at least one of the ‘Grant Categories’ to help improve the lives of those impacted by SCD
+• Alignment to at least one of the ‘Grant Categories’ to help improve the lives of those impacted by SCD through policy-related objectives

 Grant Amount & Parameters

-Pfizer will be awarding a total of 150,000 USD in accelerator grants; funding that supports the development and scaling of innovative health solutions or services to improve healthcare outcomes in the SCD space and drive policy change.
-The amount awarded will depend upon the needs of the project.
+Pfizer will be awarding a total pool of 150,000 USD in accelerator grants; funding that supports the development and scaling of innovative policy-driven health solutions or services to improve healthcare outcomes in the SCD space.
+Selected projects will receive individual grants drawn from this pool, with award amounts varying based on the project’s needs and proposed scope of work.
+Please note that proposals must focus on work conducted within the United States.

 Frequently Asked Questions